Cardena Safety Improvements

 The new rock wall opened more road width for realigning the lanes to the intersection and also expanded the existing passenger exchange area.
 The new passenger exchange has a proper vehicle stopping lane, protected pedestrian area and connecting walkway to the intersection and the ferry.

-The entire road will be paved to include the passenger exchange, bus bay and parking spaces.
-A sidewalk will be installed on the west side of the road to provide accessible connections between transit, the causeway and Bowen Island Trunk Road.
-The sidewalk will be wired for low-level pedestrian lighting.
+The entire road was paved to include the passenger exchange, bus bay and parking spaces.
+A sidewalk was installed on the west side of the road to provide accessible connections between transit, the causeway and Bowen Island Trunk Road.
+The sidewalk was wired for low-level pedestrian lighting.

-The design of this roundabout will facilitate safe turnaround of vehicles, including buses.
+The design of this roundabout facilitates safe turnaround of vehicles, including buses.

 To provide a shelter from the elements with seating and transit information.